mati-rodriguez80/Python-Projects/README.md

 # Python Projects
-Python projects done while doing the course on Udemy
+Python projects done while doing the "2022 Complete Python Bootcamp from Zero to Hero" Course on Udemy.